 The government intended the 30 hours of free childcare per week should be accessed by parents and carers flexibly.

 By flexible, they mean you should be able to access your hours over any pattern of days, hours or weeks.
 This is within certain limitations and to a maximum equivalent of 30 hours per week subject to your chosen provider's ability to meet your needs.
 You can split your hours over more than one, but no more than two providers.

 Eligible children are entitled to free childcare.
 If you are eligible, you would be entitled to a maximum of 15 or 30 free childcare hours per week.
 These hours must be 'free at the point of delivery', which means you cannot be charged registration or membership fees or have other conditions applied.

 If you access more than the free 15 or 30 hours per week, you would be liable for additional fees and charges as agreed with your chosen provider.
 If you do access additional hours please be aware additional terms and conditions may be applied by your provider in relation to these paid for hours.

 Please ensure you are clear what you are being charged for and ask this information be clearly shown on any weekly or monthly bill.

 The following shows an example of where you may incur additional costs as part of your chosen provider's conditions:

 Some providers may not offer the facility to bring a packed lunch.
 These providers may insist you buy a prepared lunch from them at an extra cost.
 It is your decision whether you will agree to this.

-Please remember a charge for a lunch of £2 per day can amount to £40 on any monthly bill if your child/children attends 5 days per week.
+Please remember a charge for a lunch of £2 per day can amount to £40 on any monthly bill if your child attends 5 days a week.
 If you agree to this condition you are agreeing to pay this amount.